Petercov/py-source-sdk-2013/mp/src/srcpypp/README.md

 ## Usage
 The modules can be generated using generatemods.py.
+Generation requires a unix like environment.
+On Windows you can use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).

+The following dependencies need to be installed on Ubuntu:

+        sudo apt-get install gcc-4.7 gcc-4.7-multilib g++-4.7 g++-4.7-multilib

 All modules can be parsed by running: